On-street electric vehicle (EV) charging locations in Lindfield, East Lindfield and Roseville

 Project Overview

-We're inviting residents, business owners, and visitors to review and comment on the proposed EV Charger sites to ensure they best meet the needs of the local community.
+We're inviting residents, business owners, and visitors to review and comment on the proposed EV charger sites to ensure they best meet the needs of the local community.

 What is being proposed?

-Two experienced EV Charge Point Operators (CPOs) — ChargePost and Plus ES — have received NSW Government funding to install on-street pole-mounted chargers across Ku-ring-gai.
+Two experienced EV Charge Point Operators (CPOs) - ChargePost and Plus ES - have received NSW Government funding to install on-street pole-mounted chargers across Ku-ring-gai.
+On-street EV charging refers to chargers accessible from the street and are installed on power poles.

 These chargers will: